United-Codes/cloudofficeprint-java/README.md

 # Usage
 1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.cloudofficeprint.com/docs/#templates).
 2. Create the input data with this Java SDK
-3. Send template and data to an Cloud Office Print server and save the response to a file with this Java SDK
+3. Send template and data to a Cloud Office Print server and save the response to a file with this Java SDK

 To see the JSON-data that is sent to the Cloud Office Print server together with some information about the requests and responses, you can turn on verbose-mode by first creating a `Server`-object and then calling `.setVerbose(true)` on that object.